ARTICLE UPDATED ON NOVEMBER 15, 2022

 One of the many benefits of pallet pooling is that it eliminates the need to own and run an internal pallet pool, and, as a result, the need to dispose of pallets.
-Instead, pooled pallets are rented from a third-party supplier, which replaces pallets that break or are damaged during use.
-A pallet pooling provider also handles the maintenance and logistics of pallet retrieval, saving companies time and money.
+Instead, pooled pallets are rented from a third-party supplier.
+A pallet pooling provider handles the maintenance and logistics of pallet retrieval, saving companies time and money.
 And since pallet pooling doesn’t require a large upfront purchase like buying a fleet does, it offers even small businesses the opportunity to use the highest-quality, most innovative pallets available.

-Plastic pallets are one of the most innovative pallet choices available; they’re lighter, longer-lasting and more resistant to damage than wood, making them ideal for companies looking to increase the efficiency of their supply chain.
+However, when considering partnering with a pallet pooling provider, it is important to choose the right pallet for your supply chain.
+Plastic pallets are the most innovative pallet choices available; they’re lighter, longer lasting, and more resistant to damage than wood, making them ideal for companies looking to increase the efficiency of their supply chain.
 At the end of their long lifespans, high-quality plastic pallets aren’t taken to a landfill, but are ground down and used to create new pallets.
 This process is the most responsible method of pallet disposal, as it ensures resources are kept in a closed loop and used to their fullest advantage.

-Instead of asking how to dispose of pallets, perhaps supply chain and operations managers should be asking themselves why they buy pallets at all.
+Instead of asking how to dispose of pallets, perhaps supply chain and operations managers should be asking themselves why they buy and manage a fleet of pallets at all.
 Plastic pallet pooling is the best way to build a simplified, circular supply chain while effectively using resources.